Beach Baby: Background

-Legacy
+Reception

+"Beach Baby" received positive reviews in American music trade media upon its release in 1974, with comparisons to American rock group The Beach Boys.
+Record World called First Class the "English answer to the Beach Boys with strings" and anticipated this song to be "a big summer novelty debut."
+Similarly, Cash Box called the song "reminiscent of the early Beach Boys" and praised the song's composition for a "perfect surfin' arrangement".
+Billboard named "Beach Baby" as one of the best tracks on the First Class' eponymous album.

+Los Angeles Times music critic Robert Hilburn, in a 1996 review of a Tony Burrows compilation album, considered "Beach Baby" to be the "most interesting" track because of its "zesty Beach Boys spirit".

-In the online magazine Freaky Trigger, Robin Carmody wrote that the song marked the end of the original wave of British bubblegum pop, indicating the transition into a period of pastiche "and paying tribute to the American pop of a decade or so before, rather than being gloriously unselfconscious and picking up on what was hot at that moment, always a sign that a genre has reached the end of line."
+In 2002, Robin Carmody of British online magazine Freaky Trigger wrote that the song marked the end of the original wave of British bubblegum pop, indicating the transition into a period of pastiche "and paying tribute to the American pop of a decade or so before, rather than being gloriously unselfconscious and picking up on what was hot at that moment, always a sign that a genre has reached the end of line."
 He deemed it a "fantastically-produced slice of Californian fantasypop – orchestra, brass, lavish vocal harmonies, already a tribute song to a vanished era at the time."
 Further including it in a list of the genre's classics, he described it as "Britgum's dying fall: put the fade on repeat play and hear pop, for the first time, become pure period pastiche.

+In 2023, Tim Sendra of Allmusic regarded "Beach Baby" as an "instantly catchy, warmly nostalgic Beach Boys tribute".